mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 The CODI FHIR IG added a reference to Program, which is not in the CODI RDM, to provide a location for programs.
 All CENSUS_LOCATION records must have one and only one reference to either a DEMOGRAPHIC or PROGRAM record.

+The CODI Census Location Profile is based on the base FHIR Location resource as opposed to the US Core Location Profile.
+The US Core profile requires the name data element, which is a name as used by humans, and does not make sense to use in the context of census locations.

 | **CHORDS/CODI Table** | **CHORDS Data Element** | **FHIR Data Element** | **FHIR Resource/Profile/Extension** | **Comments** |
 | -- | -- | -- | -- | -- |